Microchip-MPLAB-Harmony/audio_apps/apps/usb_microphone/readme.md

 ## Architecture

-The application runs on the SAM E70 Xplained Ultra Board (E70XULT), which contains can operate at 300 MHz using the following features:
+The application runs on the SAM E70 Xplained Ultra Board (E70XULT), which can operate at 300 MHz using the following features:

 *   One push button (SW1)
 *   Two LEDs (amber LED1 and green LED2).
 Only LED 1 can be used for a USB Device, that requires VBUS sense.